I did a thing, and I was scared of it.

 One of the first things you must do is get two bricks and wrap them with duct tape.
 I’d driven to a few places until I was able to find bricks.
 I posted this photo online and was immediately informed that the bricks must be solid without holes.
 Why?
 Because holes make them lighter.
 (Insert manly grunt) Picky, picky.
 I continued looking until I found two solid bricks and wrapped those.
 Other than that, there wasn’t much to do before race day except chat with my fellow participants in the Facebook event.
 Everyone is required to bring the two bricks, a backpack of some sort (preferably a rucksack or the bricks will shred it), your name and phone number written on the bricks (so you can’t toss them in the trash after), headlamp and water.

 Of course, I woke up that morning with a horrible pinched nerve in my back.
 I wasn’t even sure if I should be doing something like this, but I just couldn’t skip it.
 I’m glad I went.
 My back ended up not being an issue after all.

 I met the group in St. Augustine around Noon.
 I knew it was going to be an interesting day when I saw this in the parking garage.
-It’s not everyday someone has a large inflatable boat in a parking garage, so I was sure I was going to become very aquanted with this soon.
+It’s not every day someone has a large inflatable boat in a parking garage, but I had an eerie feeling I was going to become very acquainted with this soon.
 What did we do with it?

 We carried it.
 Everywhere.
 All over St. Augustine.
 Along streets.
 Down alleyways.
 Across sidewalks.
 It took around 8 people to carry – 4 on each side.
 Considering everyone is a different height, it was challenging at some points.